WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 2.9.0 =
+= 2.9.1 =
-Bug fixes and new features;
-Check the Changelog for more details
+Bug fixes and new features.
+Check the Changelog for more details or the release post on WebberZone